Estimated reading time: 4 minutes

-- Heat a large ovenproof dish or dutch oven over medium high heat.
+- Heat half the oil in a large ovenproof dish or dutch oven over medium high heat.
 The dish should be large enough to take your meat in one layer.

-- Pour in the wine and stock and bring to boil.
+- Pour in the wine and stock and bring to a boil.

-- On the stove: cover and cook for 1 and a half hours, partially covered, until it’s all cooked, and the sauce has thickened considerably.
+- On the stove: cook for 1 and a half hours, partially covered, until it’s all cooked, and the sauce has thickened considerably.

 - Baste halfway through if the meat is looking dry, and if the sauce is reducing too much, just cover completely.